giacecco/bbsub/README.md

 The library offers also additional functionality, such as the extraction of the time code for each occurrence of the words.
 See the code for more detail.

 ## Notes
 Words shorter than three characters and included in a pre-defined set of stopwords are ignored.
+The list of stopwords is sourced from [package 'tm'](http://cran.r-project.org/web/packages/tm/index.html) in R.